Novavax Inks Deal With India's Serum Institute To Make Coronavirus Vaccine Available In Low, Middle Income Countries

 JPMorgan analyst Eric Joseph raised the price target on Novavax shares from $105 to $275 and upgraded the rating on the stock to Overweight from Neutral on Wednesday.

-SII also has a licensing agreement with AstraZeneca plc (NYSE: AZN) to supply one billion doses of its coronavirus vaccine, developed in partnership with Oxford University, to low-and-middle-income countries, with a commitment to supply 400 million before 2020.
+SII also has a licensing agreement with AstraZeneca plc (NYSE: AZN) to supply one billion doses of its coronavirus vaccine, developed in partnership with Oxford University, to low-and-middle-income countries, with a commitment to supply 400 million doses before 2020.

 Price Action